 A boar can weigh up to 900 pounds a sow can weigh up to 400 pounds.

 Male and female pigs can mate after they turn 6 months old.
-Mother pigs give birth to a litter of piglets.
-Baby pigs are called piglets.
-A litter on average has six to fifteen piglets.
+Mother pigs give birth to a litter of babies called piglets.
+A litter has six to fifteen piglets.
 Piglets are around 2.5 pounds at birth.

 Piglets have two little sharp teeth called wolf teeth or needle teeth.
 Their teeth are cut so they don’t injure each other their mother when feeding.